dereksonderegger/444/docs/41_SpeedingUpR.md

 }
 ```

 It is important to recognize that the data.frame `trees` was utilized inside the `foreach` loop.
 So when we called the `foreach` loop and distributed the workload across the cores, it was smart enough to distribute the data to each core.
-However, if there were functions that we utilized inside the foor loop that came from a packege, we need to tell each core to load the function.
+However, if there were functions that we utilized inside the for loop that came from a package, we need to tell each core to load the function.

 ```r